 I’m currently a master's student studying the science and social impacts of climate change at Columbia University's Climate School.
 As a trained journalist, I've crafted podcasts about climate justice, covered economic equity at WFYI in Indianapolis and produced podcasts and a daily talk show for Georgia Public Broadcasting in Atlanta.
 I got my start in journalism in 2018 as one of KALW's Audio Academy Fellows in San Francisco.

-While I've now worked in media for more than three years, this was not my first – or even second! – career.
-Before embarking on a path in journalism, I interned at a biotechnology company in Seattle, worked as a
+While I've worked in media for more than five years, this was not my first – or even second! – career.
+Before embarking on this path, I interned at a biotechnology company in Seattle, worked as a

 In my free time, I enjoy hiking, running and reading.
 I'm a certified advanced open water scuba diver and have cliff dived in Croatia, rappelled in Vietnam, and eaten hot sauce on a Brazilian side street that was so powerful I almost blacked out.
-After growing up in New Jersey, I'm grateful to have explored life in across the U.S. in the Midwest, Pacific Northwest, West Coast, and South.
+After growing up in a multicultural household in New Jersey, I'm grateful to have explored life in across the U.S. in the Midwest, Pacific Northwest, West Coast, and South.